Aspendos: Hellenistic period

+Roman period

 In 190 BC, the city surrendered to the Romans, and the corrupt magistrate Verres later pillaged its art treasures.
 It was ranked by Philostratus the third city of Pamphylia, and in Byzantine times seems to have been known as Primopolis.
 Toward the end of the Roman period the city began a decline that continued throughout Byzantine times, although in medieval times it was evidently still a strong place.

 Diogenes Laërtius writes that there was a native of Aspendos called Demetrius, who was a pupil of Apollonius of Soli.
 In addition, he mentions Diodorus of Aspendus.

 Greek and Roman structures

-Aspendos is known for having the best-preserved theatre of antiquity.
+Aspendos is known for having the best-preserved theatre of antiquity, the Roman Theatre of Aspendos.
 With a diameter of 96 metres (315 ft), it provided seating for 7,000.
+Even though, the recent Aspendus Culture and Film Festival has shown that it can hold over 20,000.
 It was built in 155 by the Greek architect Zenon, a native of the city.
 It was periodically repaired by the Seljuqs, who used it as a caravanserai, and in the 13th century the stage building was converted into a palace by the Seljuqs of Rum.

 As was usual to minimise construction complexity and cost, part of the theatre was built against the hill where the Citadel (Acropolis) stood, while the remainder was built on vaulted arches.
 The high stage, whose supporting columns are still in place, served to seemingly isolate the audience from the rest of the world.
-The scaenae frons or backdrop, has remained intact.
+The scaenae frons, or backdrop, has remained intact.
 The 8.1 metre (27 ft) sloping reflective wooden ceiling over the stage has been lost over time.
 Post holes for 58 masts are found in the upper level of the theatre.
 These masts supported a velarium or awning that could be pulled over the audience to provide shade.
 The diameter of the orchestra is 23.87 meters and the height of the columnatio (stage backdrop) was 15.7 meters.